 rateE= aebE(1-E-zw22)

-Where E is the value of the environmental factor, z controls the location of the maximum, w controls the range of E (environmental driver) over which the rate is positive, a is a scaling constant, and b controls the rate of increase towards the maximum rate, as E increases.
+Where E is the value of the environmental factor, z controls the location of the maximum, w controls the range of E (environmental driver) over which the rate is positive, a is a scaling constant, and b controls the rate of increase towards the maximum rate as E increases.

-Yet, the original Eppley function was developed to simulate species response to only one environmental variable.
+The original Eppley function was developed to simulate species response to only one environmental variable.
 We thus adjusted it here to be able to account for the effects of two environmental drivers on species responses.